Field Trips: Middle School

 Nature in Agriculture

 Organic agriculture aims to produce healthy food in a healthy environment.
 Farmers depend on the natural environment in and around their farms.
-Ponder the impacts that farms and the surrounding ecosystems have on one another.
+Discover the impacts that farms and the surrounding ecosystems have on one another.
 Students will learn about how farmers work with the cycles in nature to improve their farm systems.

 Digging Deeper into the Secrets of Soil